Served Live

 Served Live is the first live album by American country band Asleep at the Wheel.
-Recorded over two nights at the Austin Opry House in Austin, Texas in January 1979, it was produced by the band's frontman Ray Benson with Chuck Flood, and released on June 11, 1979 as the group's final album on Capitol Nashville.
+Recorded over two nights at the Austin Opry House in Austin, Texas in January 1979, it was produced by the band's frontman Ray Benson with Chuck Flood, and released on June 11, 1979 as the group's final album on Capitol Records.
 Neither the album nor its sole single, "Choo Choo Ch'Boogie", registered on the US Billboard record charts – the band's first album since 1974 not to do so.

 Following the release of Collision Course in 1978, several members left Asleep at the Wheel.
 Served Live is thus the band's first album not to feature founding member LeRoy Preston and original pianist Floyd Domino.
 It was also the first since their debut not to feature bassist Tony Garnier, and also marked the departures of fiddler Bill Mabry and drummer Chris York.
 New members on the record were Johnny Nicholas, Spencer Starnes, Daniel J. Menudo and Fran Christina.